CONTINUOUS DOUGH PRODUCTION

 VOLUMETRIC VS. GRAVIMETRIC

-Dry ingredients can be either dosed volumetrically or gravimetrically.
+(Dry) Ingredients can be dosed volumetrically or gravimetrically.
 A volumetric dosing system doses a given volume of material per time unit.
 The dosing speed of a volumetric feeder should be selected manually, which may vary based on the nature of the raw material input.
 A volumetric feeder is open-loop in a sense that it does not corrects to variations in the material’s density.
 A gravimetric dosing system doses the actual given weight of material per time unit.
 The weight is measured by using load cells which form the foundation of the entire system.
 In a self-calibrating gravimetric feeder system, the motor automatically alters its speed when a change is detected in the material flow.
 When using a gravimetric feeder to dose, you are in complete control of the quality of your final product.

 LOSS-IN-WEIGHT VS. GAIN-IN-WEIGHT

-A continuous mixing system by Sobatech uses a two phase process for mixing the ingredients into a consistent and homogeneous mass.
+A continuous mixing process by Sobatech uses a two phase process for mixing the ingredients into a consistent and homogeneous mass.
 As soon as all ingredients are evenly and accurately distributed over the complete mass (phase 1), the development takes place (phase 2).
 This is done in a controlled and extremely precise way during kneading.
 The production volumes range from 50 kg/hour to over 10,000 kg/hour.
 This can be accomplished in an employee free operational environment resulting in significant (labor) cost savings.

 PHASE 1 MIXING: THE HOMOGENIZER